Why Listing Photos Cannot Fix an Unprepared Home in Niceville or Shalimar

 Living Areas

-• Limit side tables and footstools — fewer pieces read as more space
+• Minimize and align furniture.
+Fewer pieces read as more space

 • Fold away blankets and throws or remove them entirely